Army Reserve Soldiers in Europe get hands on Blackhawk MEDEVAC training

 |0

-This work, Army Reserve Soldiers in Europe get hands on Blackhawk MEDEVAC training [Image 4 of 4], by SGT Daniel Friedberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve Soldiers in Europe get hands on Blackhawk MEDEVAC training, by SGT Daniel Friedberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT